Madhvesh-Patel3241/Disney_Hotstar_clone_2022/README.md

 Feel free to contribute to this project!
 Fork the repository and submit a pull request with your enhancements.

+## 🌟 If you like this project, don't forget to star ⭐ the repository!

 Example of the Disney+ Hotstar Clone Interface.

 Features